 Carbonate rock that is found in the Flagstaff Limestone and Green River Formation possibly could be used as building or dimension stone.
-Unfortunately, in the Skinner Peaks quadrangle, neither of these formations contain sufficient amounts of limestone or dolomite to make quarrying a profitable economic venture because both formations contain anomalously high amounts of coarse-grained clastic material.

-Small amounts of manganese occur in fault zones within the volcaniclastic Goldens Ranch Formation.
+Unfortunately, in the Skinner Peaks quadrangle, neither of these formations contain sufficient amounts of limestone or dolomite to make quarrying a profitable economic venture because both formations formations formations of manganese occur in fault zones within the volcaniclastic Goldens Ranch Formation.
 The manganese occurs as dendritic pyrolusite in a calcite matrix.
 Pyrolusite is a secondary mineral that results from the alteration of manganese minerals (Edwards and Atkinson, 1986) which are present in small amounts in most crystalline rocks (Hurlbut and Klein, 1971).
-The manganese that forms the pyrolusite was probably leached from the surrounding Goldens
+The manganese that forms the pyrolusite was probably leached from the surrounding Goldens was